Renault Captur Customisation Options Revealed

 The Urban Connect exterior personalisation pack features a repeating pattern of asymmetric circles on the roof, ORVMs and C-pillars.

-In addition to the two packs, Renault will offer 16 roof wrap options and multiple exterior chrome embellishments with the Captur.
+In addition to the two packs, Renault will offer multiple exterior chrome embellishments with the Captur.

 Specifications